broadinstitute/mad4hatter_wdls/README.md

    choose the `sample_set` table (or whatever you named this table in the earlier steps).
 Under "Step 2: Select Data", toggle the "Chose specific sample_sets to process" option in the popup, and then select your desired dataset.
 Click "Ok".
 4. Next, you'll have to configure your inputs.
-The two inputs to pay attention to specifically are `left_fastqs` and `right_fastqs`.
-The "Input value" for `left_fastqs` should be `this.samples.read1` (`read1` is the column header, so if you named it something different, use that instead).
-The input for `right_fastqs` should be `this.samples.read2` (or whatever you named that column if not `read2`).
+The two inputs to pay attention to specifically are `forward_fastqs` and `reverse_fastqs`.
+The "Input value" for `forward_fastqs` should be `this.samples.read1` (`read1` is the column header, so if you named it something different, use that instead).
+The input for `reverse_fastqs` should be `this.samples.read2` (or whatever you named that column if not `read2`).
 5. The rest of the inputs can be configured as desired.
 If you uploaded additional columns to your `sample_set` table, you can use those as inputs as well here by using `this.samples.{column_name}`.
 If you uploaded additional columns to your `sample` table, you can use those as input as well here by using `this.{column_name}`.
 Otherwise, you can put in literal hard-coded strings and file paths as needed.